Multiband Microstrip Antennas in Wireless Communication

 Placing slotted antennas with holes or slots cut out in an antenna array further increases the range of frequency bands it receives at a relatively low cost.

 Small microstrip antennas only handle a few watts of power, while larger units can manage a few hundred to a few thousand watts of power.
 This limits the outgoing signal strength of microstrip antennas.
 Single microstrip antennas have little ohmic loss, also called resistive heating.
 Multiband microstrip antennas have greater heat generation from ohmic loss.
 This can affect the thin printed wiring boards used in most microstrip antennas.

 Unless signal filters are used to filter out unwanted signals from nearby frequency ranges, multiband microstrip antennas suffer from interference.
-Microstrip antenna arrays suffer insertion loss with increasing size and higher frequencies.
-Microstrip antennas have low bandwidth.
+Thus microstrip antenna arrays suffer insertion loss with increasing size and at higher frequencies.
+Microstrip antennas have low bandwidth, as well.